 I have fond memories of my gymnastics days.
+Having the privilege to train at the gymnastics training center brought me an unrivaled amount of joy.
 I had power and no fear, but if I’m being honest here, not a lot of finesse.
 As much fun as I had flipping and twirling through the air, this is also my first memory of feeling shame towards my body.
 The realization that my pudgy, pale thighs didn’t belong in the world of fine lines and leotards.
-I didn’t understand why my teammates mom wouldn’t allow her to have Goldfish, while I was off to the side enjoying my after-practice snack of Bagel Bites.
+I didn’t understand why my teammate’s mom wouldn’t allow her to have Goldfish, while I was off to the side enjoying my after-practice snack of Bagel Bites.

 Fast-forward a couple of years and I found myself on a competitive, year-round swim team (why I continued to choose sports with very little clothing, is beyond me).
 I was an average swimmer, and I enjoyed it for a time.
 My pudgy thighs followed me into adolescence, a by-product of genetics, not unhealthy eating.
 When summer came around, I always yearned to be one of the girls that wore racing bikinis to practice.
 But the pressure and judgment I placed on myself were too severe.

 What troubles me is the unknown of what drives that pressure.
 Is it simply the society we live in that as a ten-year-old, I already knew I didn’t belong?
 Why was I painfully harsh on myself when I compared my body to another’s while standing on the pool-deck?